thanthtetzin/meetrics-challenge-thant/README.md

   - assets
   - components
     - HelloWorld.vue (Default file when initialized new vue cli project)
-    - Index.vue (This is the component file that has same HTML structure as index.html from meetric challenge)
+    - Index.vue (This is the component file that has same HTML structure as original index.html from meetric challenge)
-    - ViewabilityDetector.vue (This is the component file that implements the modal that detect/show ads viewability)
+    - ViewabilityDetector.vue (This is the component file that implements the modal that detect/shows ads element viewability property values)
   - App.vue (Vue app starts on this file by initializing the components/Index.vue)
   - main.js (Default file from vue-cli create project) .eslintrc